 The lounge feels quite new and there was a lot of space.
 The only downside was there was no real champagne.
 There were bubbles – Prosecco and Spumante – but they are never quite the same.

 On the return flight, I received all the same benefits at American Airlines JFK – priority check-in and fast track through security.

-The American Airlines flagship lounge 12 is lovely!
-Very modern!
-It even has a terrace although it is inside.
-There was a hot buffet and an a la carte menu at the American Airlines Lounge JFK!
-There were several options available like a Waldorf Salad.
-I chose the Korean tacos and they were excellent.
-This was terrific as I could then eat prior to the overnight flight and focus on getting to sleep as quickly as possible for the duration of the flight!
+The American Airlines flagship lounge 12 is lovely and even has a terrace although it is inside.
+There was a hot buffet and an a la carte menu at the American Airlines Lounge JFK.

 Inside the American 777

 The seat configuration of the Boeing 777 AA is 2 x 4 x 2.
 Premium Economy is a small area of just four rows which felt nice.
 The whole AA premium economy cabin looked and felt very new.